Amarone (restaurant)

 Amarone is a restaurant in Rotterdam, Netherlands.
 It is a fine dining restaurant that is awarded one Michelin star in the period 2008–present.

-The owner and Head chef of Amarone is Jan van Dobben.
-Chef van Dobben worked together with Gert Blom for 6 years.

-Mr. van Dobben became the co-owner of the restaurant in 2017.
-1 year later, in July 2018, he completely took over the restaurant from Mr Blom.
+The original head chef of Amarone was Gert Blom.
+Chef Blom and maître Harry Baas were co-owners of the restaurant from 2006 until Baas left in 2015.
+Present owner and head chef of Amarone is Jan van Dobben.
+Chef van Dobben worked together with Gert Blom for six years and became the co-owner of the restaurant in 2017.
+A year later, in July 2018, he completely took over the restaurant from Mr Blom.

-Chef van Dobben remained, together with his wife, Yoshiko Takayama-van Dobben, Restaurant-manager Jasper Verhagen and Sous-chef Yuri Wattimena, his Michelin-star in December 2018.
+Chef van Dobben, together with his wife, Yoshiko Takayama-van Dobben, restaurant-manager Jasper Verhagen and sous-chef Yuri Wattimena, retained his Michelin-star in December 2018.

 GaultMillau awarded the restaurant in 2019 with 15 out of 20 points.